Expert Care Β· Long-Lasting Leather Β· All Three Tiers Covered

 Section 10

 Even with good care, leather can occasionally develop issues.
 Most common problems are reversible if caught early.
-Here is how to address the most frequent concerns our customers encounter.
+Here is how to handle the most frequent concerns.

-• Surface scratches and scuffs: Minor surface scuffs on smooth leather can often be buffed out with a soft cloth and a small amount of leather conditioner.
+• Surface scratches and scuffs: Minor surface scuffs can often be buffed out with a soft cloth and a small amount of leather conditioner.
 Work in circular motions with light pressure.
 For deeper scratches, a leather colour restorer pen in the matching shade can make them nearly invisible.

-• Dryness and cracking: Early-stage dryness shows as a dull, slightly stiff surface.
+• Dryness and cracking: Early dryness shows as a dull, slightly stiff surface.
 Apply conditioner immediately and massage deeply into the affected area.
-Repeat after 24 hours if the leather is still absorbing.
-For cracking that has already set in, a leather repair kit with a flexible filler may be needed — consult a leather specialist for significant damage.
+Repeat after 24 hours if leather is still absorbing.
+For cracking that has already set in, a leather repair kit with flexible filler may be needed.

-• Mould or mildew spots: Remove the jacket from storage immediately and take it outdoors or to a well-ventilated area.
-Wipe mould spots gently with a cloth slightly dampened with a 50/50 mix of water and white vinegar.
+• Mould or mildew spots: Remove from storage immediately and take to a ventilated area.
+Wipe mould spots gently with a cloth dampened with a 50/50 mix of water and white vinegar.
 Do not soak.
-Allow to dry fully, then condition.
-Identify and fix the storage moisture issue before returning.
+Allow to dry fully then condition.
+Fix the storage moisture issue before returning.

 • Sticky or tacky surface: Usually caused by silicone-based conditioner buildup or heat exposure.
-Wipe the jacket thoroughly with a clean damp cloth to remove surface residue.
-Allow to dry fully, then apply a lanolin-based conditioner to restore balance.
+Wipe thoroughly with a clean damp cloth to remove surface residue.
+Allow to dry fully then apply a lanolin-based conditioner.

 Section 11